-The Company has its own actuarial team that is supported by the wider Group Actuarial Function for the Company's Solvency II reporting.
-The Solvency II BEL is currently also used as Economic Balance Sheet ("EBS") BEL for annuities.
+The Company has its own actuarial team that is supported by the wider Group Actuarial Function for the Company's Economic Balance Sheet ("EBS") reporting.

 The Approved Actuary presents an annual report to the Company Board providing an opinion on the reasonableness of the calculation of the technical provisions ("TP") and its compliance with Bermuda Regulations.